iamthevoid/battery-view-android/README.md

 You can set any size as you want, aspect ratio of view will be the same anyway;

-Also you can set percet in code:
+Also you can set percent in code:

 ``` java
     BatteryView bv = (BatteryView) findViewById(R.id.battery);